 Each of the four workshop areas (Wood, Paper, Clay, Fabric) is supervised by a guest craftsman from whom you can learn craft techniques and get advice and support.
 They will help get to grips with complex equipment such as an electric jigsaw, etching machine, sewing machine, and potter’s wheel.
 This is a great option for those who want to learn something new and acquire practical skills.

-When: Fri, Sat, Sun from 12:00 — 19:00.
+When: Fri, Sat, Sun,

 You can arrive at the beginning or join in at any time (provided there are free slots).

-Pre-registration: Not required
+Pre-registration: required

 Workshops with artists